bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 Smoothed data, i.e. setting a threshold value for price movements to indicate 1 or -1, as well as using moving averages for the signal values:

 <img width="450" alt="image" src="https://user-images.githubusercontent.com/79114425/210905941-38d47593-17b1-493b-bbf0-faadbe0fe9cd.png">
-* As you can see, by smoothing the data we are able to reduce the "noise" in this feature and get a better representation of general directional trends
+By smoothing the data we are able to reduce the "noise" in this feature and get a better representation of general directional trends.
+Looking at the image above, it is clear we do a much better job of capturing "stationary" trends, because we are less sensitive to small changes.

 ## Baseline Models
 First, I built some **univariate** baseline models using ARIMA and Exponential Smoothing.